jqvxz/icoptimizer-remake/README.md

 Limitation of Liability: To the extent permitted by applicable law, the developer shall not be held liable for any direct, indirect, incidental, consequential, or other damages arising from the use or inability to use this software.
 This includes damages resulting from errors, bugs, or software incompatibilities.

 Legal Compliance: This disclaimer complies with § 521 BGB concerning liability exclusions for gratuitously provided software.
-This software is provided free of charge as a service to the community.
+This software is provided free of charge.

 # UI
 ![image](https://github.com/user-attachments/assets/0493c72f-6a42-4112-9fa2-4633bd06eeca)